 - You will have to pay any official taxes (airport taxes, GST/VAT etc) as normally attached to the fare.
 This is fair enough.

 - There may be some restrictions on the dates or routes you may travel using your points.
-School and public holidays are often blocked out by airlines who usually have no trouble filling full fare paying customers at such times.
+School and public holidays are often blocked out by airlines.
+They usually have no trouble filling full fare paying customers at such times.

 - You may have to pay additional service/other fees to complete the booking.
-These may be shown as ‘service fee’, ‘fuel surcharge’ etc. This is why you must always compare what you would need to pay for the same ticket if you did not use the redemption method.
+These may be shown as ‘service fee’, ‘fuel surcharge’ etc. This is why you must always compare what you would need to pay for the same ticket if you purchase it as usual.

 A Comparison – Miles Redemption ticket vs regular booking